 A blockchain platform without a business logic seems incomplete, right?
 That’s why Hyperledger Fabric offers Chaincode as the business logic of the platform.
 With the chaincode, you can define the asset and other modifications of it before making the transaction.

 More so, to extend the efficiency, the chaincode runs separately from the transaction order.
 And this process increases security as well.

 Well, the ledger is obviously a much-needed part of this platform.
 Every transaction in the network is logged into the ledger.
 More so, the ledger is immutable, and so no one can alter the value after it gets logged in.

-To help you further it comes with SQL query.
+To help you further, it comes with an SQL query.
 In reality, the SQL query helps to filter through the ledger and give you the desired result.